piesieomane/BookStore/README.md

 **BookStore project works on mobile and desktop using @Media queries .**

+#### To use it locally

+-Clone the project from GitHub here
+-Run the following commands as listed in your terminal:

+- $npm install
+- $npm start

 ---

 To get a local copy up and running follow these simple example steps.